kaniz789/IMF-Projections-Dataset-2023-Analysis/README.md

 ##   Project Overview

 ###   Designed and implemented end-to-end data workflows using Azure services:
-### - orchestrated data pipelines with Azure Data Factory to ingest raw data into Data Lake Storage Gen2;
+*  coordinated data pipelines with Azure Data Factory to ingest raw data into Data Lake Storage Gen2;
-### - performed data cleaning and transformation in Azure Databricks, storing curated outputs in a refined data layer.
+*  performed data cleaning and transformation in Azure Databricks, storing curated outputs in a refined data layer.
-### - Azure Synapse Analytics for scalable querying and performance tuning, and
+*  Azure Synapse Analytics for scalable querying and performance tuning, and
-### - delivered actionable insights through Power BI dashboards to support strategic decision-making and business intelligence reporting.
+*  delivered actionable insights through Power BI dashboards to support strategic decision-making and business intelligence reporting.